Dec. 02, 2024

 Show more details

-A solar battery's main function is to store excess electricity generated by your solar panels.
-If you have a solar battery installed, extra electricity from your solar panels goes into storage so you can use that energy later.
-This stored energy can be used to power your home during periods of inefficient electricity generation, like at night or during cloudy weather.
+The primary role of a solar battery is to store surplus electricity generated by your solar panels.
+If a solar battery is in place, excess electricity from the panels is saved, allowing you to utilize that energy later.
+This stored energy can power your home when solar generation is low, such as at night or during overcast days.

 Pros: